It does not matter what you and your spouse go through, you can probably agree on one thing – you need to care for your children.

 In Utah, the court will hear petitions for modifying the amount of child support if there is an increase or decrease of 30 percent or more in income.
 There are other conditions to this, which you can read here.

 Dealing with issues of child custody can be difficult for all parties, but we recognize that children are often the hardest hit in divorce cases.
 We want to help make sure that both parents have an active financial role in supporting their children.
 Not only is that the law, but it is what is right.
-When you need a child support attorney in Orem, you can contact us by clicking here or call us at 801-804-5152 for a free consultation.
+When you need a child support attorney in Orem, you can contact us by clicking here or call us at 801-804-5152 for an initial consultation.